code-423n4/2023-04-caviar-findings/data/Sathish9098-Q.md

 ##
 ## [NC-11] Public functions not called by contract can declare as external

-The following functions could be set external to improve code quality:
+The following functions could be set external to improve code quality

 ```solidity
 FILE : 2023-04-caviar/src/PrivatePoolMetadata.sol